quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #packet-frames title="QUIC Payload"}

 QUIC payloads MUST contain at least one frame, and MAY contain multiple frames and multiple frame types.
-Frames MUST fit within a single QUIC packet and MUST NOT span a QUIC packet boundary.
+Frames always fit within a single QUIC packet and cannot span multiple packets.

 Each frame begins with a Frame Type, indicating its type, followed by additional type-dependent fields: